 BY ANDY ENRIGHT

-(Based on a 1996 Megane Coupe 2.0 ) A new clutch will be about £140 and a full exhaust system, excluding the catalyst, should be around £250.
-Brake pads are about £40 a set, an alternator is close to £135, a starter motor should be just under £125 and a headlight is about £65.
-A replacement radiator (with aircon) is about £150.
+(Based on a 2000 Scenic 2.0 RX4) A new clutch will be about £140 and a full exhaust system, excluding the catalyst, should be around £250.
+Brake pads are about £40 a pair, an alternator close to £135, a starter motor will be just under £125 and a headlight is around £65.
+A replacement radiator is about £150.

 |OVERALL||6.5 OUT OF 10|